-If someone has small, water-filled blisters elsewhere, it may be another form of eczema or another skin condition.
+If a person has small, water-filled blisters elsewhere, it may be another form of eczema or another skin condition.

-The bumpy blisters on the sides of fingers may develop as a result of excessive sweating or heat exposure.
-People sometimes refer to them as summer finger bumps.
+The bumpy blisters on the sides of the fingers may develop as a result of excessive sweating or heat exposure.
+This is why people sometimes refer to them as “summer finger bumps.”

 There is no definitive known cause for dyshidrotic eczema.
-However, some things are likely to trigger flare-ups, including:
+However, some factors that may trigger flare-ups include:

-- metal allergies or sensitivities, such as nickel allergy
+- metal allergies or sensitivities, such as a nickel allergy

 - other types of allergies, such as seasonal allergies

 - hot, humid weather